adithirgis/Neural_Network_R/README.md

 # Neural_Network_R
 Neural Network built using R.

+Next up will be application of the model on a dataset!

 ### Resource